hollinsStuart/Mahjong/README.md

 # Mahjong
- A mahjong game based on JAVA with GUI
+ A mahjong game based on JAVA with GUI, using rules of Japanese Mahjong.